railsuser2014/openobject-doc-book-en/2/2_6_Comms/index.rst

 *******************

  *OpenERP provides all the information you need to pursue your company's business opportunities effectively.
-But to stay productive with all the information you have to handle it is essential that you can keep using your normal communication tools by interfacing them with OpenERP, and not be limited just to OpenERP's interface.*
+But to stay productive with all the information you have to handle, it is essential that you can keep using your normal communication tools by interfacing them with OpenERP, and not be limited just to OpenERP's interface.*

 OpenERP can do most things you need to pursue your business opportunities.
 But there can be quite a bit to learn, which reduces your efficiency while you are learning.
-And if that is true for a heavy user of the system, it is double true for an occasional user or someone who already makes heavy use of standard mail clients and cannot easily change.
+And if that is true for a heavy user of the system, it is doubly true for an occasional user or someone who already makes heavy use of standard mail clients and cannot easily change.

 So for those who need to continue using their traditional mail clients to maintain their efficiency, OpenERP can be connected to Outlook and Thunderbird.
-Your users can participate in many OpenERP-maintained processes without ever leaving their familiar environment, and can avoid double data entry yet easily link information to OpenERP's database automatically.
+Your users can participate in many OpenERP-maintained processes without ever leaving their familiar environment, and can avoid double data entry, yet easily link information to OpenERP's database automatically.

 The two following modules are described: